liammcluckie/Low-Tide-Surf-Club/README.md

 - The most important goal of the site is for users to place an order for a surfboard manufactured to their exact requirements.

-- This site is mainly aimed at users who already partake in surfing as a hobby and have the required skill to warrent needing this type of high end product.
+- This site is mainly aimed at users who already partake in surfing as a hobby and have the required skill to warrant needing this type of high end product.
 Regardless of this there will be enough information to aid users who perhaps don't have as much prior knowledge.